QuantEcon/lecture-source-py/source/rst/oop_intro.rst

 Some languages might try to guess but Python is *strongly typed*

-* Type is important, and implicit type conversion is rare
+* Type is important, and implicit type conversion is rare.

-* Python will respond instead by raising a ``TypeError``
+* Python will respond instead by raising a ``TypeError``.

 To avoid the error, you need to clarify by changing the relevant type.